 In industrial businesses, the usage of condition-based maintenance began with the following indicators:

 The characteristic of these indicators is that it does not provide businesses with enough time to plan.
 Thus, businesses would have to develop solutions on the spot.
-As a result, businesses do not have enough time to line up the right parts, tools, and skills
+As a result, businesses do not have enough time to line up the right parts, tools, and skills.

 Defect detection improvements were made during this period.
 New factors or indicators were implemented, creating improvement in efficiency in electrical energy and consumption.